 This graduate award is presented to students who earn an 80% average in at least six Grade 12 courses.

 - The John Buesink Memorial Bursary – The bursary is awarded annually to a grade 11 student who is honest, trustworthy, and loving towards people in need and has demonstrated giftedness in the business program and has a clear understanding of Christian principles in relation to ethical business practices.
 The bursary consists of a $750 credit applied to the tuition of the recipient and a $250 cash award.
-For details on the selection process, see the Student Services page of our website.

 - Hannah Jun Memorial Scholarship This scholarship is given in memory of HDCH student Hannah Jun and awarded annually to a grade 11 HDCH student who best exemplifies Hannah’s commitment to health, fitness, and well being and her determination to overcome hardship.
 In addition, the applicant must demonstrate by words and deeds a sincere commitment to serve God in all things.